-Students are expected to wear masks while in any in-person lectures, discussions, and exams during this class for the health and safety of those around them and any vulnerable individuals who your classmates may come into contact with.
+Students are encouraged to wear masks while in in-person lectures, discussions, and exams during this class for the health and safety of those around them and any vulnerable individuals who your classmates may come into contact with.
+This policy is specifically subject to revision.